zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/fields/input-password.md

 An obscured password form control. {% .lead %}

-Child of [Input Element](./input), the Input Password element displays a [\<input type="password"\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/password) HTML element, use it to create one-line text field where the user can input it password without it being visible.
+Child of [Input Element](./input), the **Input Password Element** displays a [\<input type="password"\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/password) HTML element, use it to create one-line text field where the user can input it password without it being visible.
 The text is obscured usually by replacing each character with a symbol such as the asterisk (`*`) or a dot (`•`).
 This character will vary depending on the user agent and operating system.

 ![Input Password Element](/assets/ytp/forms/fields/input-password.webp)